-A man’s seat is usually narrow and long, while that of a woman is wide and short.
+A man’s seat is usually narrow and long, while that of a woman's is wide and short.

-A woman’s seat is wide to reflect their generally wide hips.
+A woman’s seat (like Bikeroo's universal saddle) is wide to reflect their generally wide hips.
 Women have their pelvic bones set wider apart than men, hence the wide seats.

 A major concern for both men and women is too much pressure that can affect the flow of blood to the genitals.